t-rekttt/OJ/contributing.md

-# Contributing to VNOJ
+# Contributing to TASOJ

 ## Issues found

-First check if the bug is reported or not under [Issues](https://github.com/VNOI-Admin/OJ/issues)
+First check if the bug is reported or not under [Issues](https://github.com/t-rekttt/OJ/issues)

-If you're unable to find an open issue addressing the problem, [open](https://github.com/VNOI-Admin/OJ/issues/new) a new one.
+If you're unable to find an open issue addressing the problem, [open](https://github.com/t-rekttt/OJ/issues/new) a new one.
 Be sure to include a title and clear description, as much relevant information as possible, and a code sample or an executable test case demonstrating the expected behavior that is not occurring.

 ## Submitting changes